BretFisher/nodejs-rocks-in-docker/README.md

 NodeSource provides the official Debian (apt) packages, but they have issues and limitations, which is ultmiatly why I don't use them often for custom built node base images.

-1. The pacakge repositories drop off old versions, so you can't pin a Node.js version.
+1. The package repositories drop off old versions, so you can't pin a Node.js version.
 A workaround is to manually download the .deb file and "pin" to its URL.
 This isn't a big deal, but it is a downside to adoption.
 People either have to discover this through trial and error, or are already apt-pros.
 2. It requires Python3 to isntall Node.js.
 Um, what?
 Yes.
 Every time you use a NodeSource apt package, you are adding Python 3.x minimal and any potential CVEs that come with them.
 I've figured out it's 20MB of additional stuff.

 ### My favorite custom Node.js base image